inURwhey/transparent-talent-monorepo/Documentation/SYSTEM_BRIEF.md

 *   **Onboarding Lifecycle Hardened:** The entire new user experience, from sign-up and job submission to profile completion, is stable and robust.
 *   **Application is stable and functional on its production domain.**

-## 4. Immediate Backlog & Next Steps
+## 4. Immediate Backlog & Known Critical Issues
+### Known Critical Issues
+*   **`AttributeError: 'str' object has no attribute 'value'`:** The application is currently non-functional due to this persistent runtime error on all API endpoints.
+It is caused by a mismatch in how SQLAlchemy is loading database `ENUM` types and how the application code is attempting to access them. **This is the highest priority bug.**

+### Next Steps
 1.  **Backend: Re-process malformed job data:** Create an admin endpoint to clean up historical job data that was saved with placeholder titles.
 (RICE: 4000)
 2.  **BI: Platform-wide Hiring Funnel Analytics:** Leverage new milestone timestamps for business intelligence.
 (RICE: 4000)
 3.  **Feature: Intelligent Duplicate Resume Handling (Reactivation/Discard):** Implement logic to manage duplicate resume submissions.
 (RICE: 9000)